 There is one game that doesn’t cause my competitive children to go crazy and that is the game of Chutes and Ladders.
 In this game, the little cardboard cutout kids have to climb up the ladders to the 100th square to achieve the status as the winner.

 How do the players progress?
-Well… you have to do more good than bad.
+Well, you have to do more good than bad.
 If you are really good and take out the trash, are gentle with the kitty cat, help clean the dishes, and share your toys, then you get to climb up the ladder.
-However, if you are a bad kid and steal a cookie out of the cookie jar, accidentally knock over a glass of milk, or break your mom’s vase from Anthropologie, well, then you will get an opportunity to try harder next time by starting from the beginning.
+However, if you behave badly and steal a cookie out of the cookie jar, accidentally knock over a glass of milk, or break your mom’s vase from Anthropologie, well, then you will get an opportunity to try harder next time by starting from the beginning.
 “Oh, you thought you were winning?
 That’s cute.
 Maybe you should try harder next time.”

 I started to get this weird feeling as we played.